HandsOnDataViz/book/edit/github/README.md

 See my sample repositories, with links to live demo sites, at https://github.com/JackDougherty?tab=repositories.
 Learn more about GitHub general features to share and collaborate on other users' public code repositories.

+**TO DO**
+- Remember, if you have already forked one copy, go to your GitHub repository Settings to rename it, or create a new GitHub repo and use GitHub Desktop to upload template Files

 ---